reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Normative Unification

-Some tasks:
+`Questions`
 1. Find essential characteristics of normative judgments, i.e. are the judgments about properties or relations?
 If relations, concerning what objects?
 2. Reduce all normative terms to one term or relation.
-3. Find constrants on that relation, e.g. it must be guiding in some way, so it must be possilbe to be met by the agent.
-4. Determine how to distinguish different normative systems (e.g. epistemology, justice, morality, ettiquette, rationality, etc.).
+3. Determine how to distinguish different normative systems (e.g. epistemology, justice, morality, ettiquette, rationality, etc.).

 All normative judgments can be expressed in the form of a prescription that recommends a particular behavior X for an agent A under circumstances C. This can also be expressed in declarative form via some relation that involves entities A, X, C. The basic terms underlying this relation can be any term that supports this relation grammatically, i.e. "A ought to X in circumstances C", "A has reason to X in circumstances C", "A is justified in X in circumstances C", "It is fitting for A to X in circumstances C", etc.